 (b) otherwise — before it reaches 6 months of age.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) An owner of an imported South American camelid must identify the South American camelid, or cause it to be identified, in accordance with this regulation —